-ARTICLE 11: HOLIDAYS
+ARTICLE 11 - HOLIDAYS

-- a.
-Employees shall receive the following paid holidays: New Year's Day, Martin Luther King Jr. Day, Presidential Inauguration Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Day After Thanksgiving, Christmas Eve, Christmas Day, and the working days between Christmas Day and New Year's Day.
+Employees shall receive the following paid holidays: New Year's Day, Martin Luther King Jr. Day, Presidential Inauguration Day, President's Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Day After Thanksgiving, December 24, December 25, and the working days between December 25 and New Year's Day.
 Where a holiday falls on Saturday, the paid holiday shall be on the preceding Friday; where a holiday falls on a Sunday, the paid holiday shall be on the following Monday.
-Employees must be in a pay status on the day prior to the holiday in order to be paid for the holiday. - b.
-Subject to advance scheduling and supervisor approval, employees may use the Good Friday holiday as a floating holiday.
-The floating holiday is available at the beginning of each calendar year and if not used within the calendar year is forfeited.
+Employees must be in a pay status for the full day on the day prior to and the day following the holiday in order to be paid for the holiday.

+Subject to advance scheduling, the availability of full-day work, and approval by the supervisor and the Chief of Staff, employees may use Good Friday, December 24, and / or December 25 as floating holidays.
+The floating holidays are available at the beginning of each calendar year and if not used within the calendar year is forfeited.
 The floating holiday must be used in a full-day increment.
-The floating holiday may not be cashed out if not taken or scheduled to be taken prior to notice of separation. - c.
+The floating holiday may not be cashed out if not taken or scheduled to be taken prior to notice of separation.
+If the Employee separates prior to when the holiday would have been awarded, the hours would be deducted from their accrued and unused vacation or compensatory leave or from final pay.

 In calendar years where Martin Luther King Jr. Day and Presidential Inauguration Day fall on the same day, employees will receive the observed holiday as well as the following Tuesday.